MileHacker Logo

 Strategic Waterway Location

 The Yangtze River connection shapes much of Nantong's economy, ecology, and local lifestyle.
-Further in an easterly direction, the city meets the Yellow Sea, influencing its climate, culinary traditions, and historical interactions with coastal trade.
+Further in an easterly direction, the city fulfills the Yellow Sea, influencing its climate, culinary traditions, and historical interactions with coastal trade.

 The vast network of canals and waterways throughout the city and surrounding areas furthers Nantong’s connection to water, earning it the nickname "Pearl of the Yangtze River Delta."